 Rural continuing medical education (CME) grants

-Funding of $1.0 million over four years is available for grants to offset the costs of medical education for doctors working in rural and regional Victoria and to encourage trainee doctors to complete rural placements.
-Specific grants are available to rural doctors to update their knowledge and skills at metropolitan locations.
+Rural CME grants offset the costs of medical education for doctors and trainee doctors working in rural and regional Victoria.
 Trainee doctors, who complete a minimum of 13 weeks in a rural placement, are eligible for an additional allowance.

 Continuing professional development (CPD) for rural GPs subsidy program

-The Department of Health provides funding to the Rural Workforce Agency Victoria (RWAV) to support CPD activities for GPs working in rural general practice in Victoria.
+The Department of Health and Human Services provides funding to the Rural Workforce Agency Victoria (RWAV) to support CPD activities for GPs working in rural general practice in Victoria.

 Further information is available from the RWAV website.